Northeast Publishing Workshop

 Tezpur University, Napaam, Napaam, Sonitpur, Assam 784028, India

-ACS Publications is pleased to host the Northeast Publishing Workshop at Tezpur University on January 8th.
-Speakers include Professor Sourav Pal, Director of IISER Kolkata and Professor Abhishek Dey, Associate Editor of ACS Catalysis.
-The one day program will feature sessions on publishing high quality research, the new ACS Reviewer Lab, ethics and plagiarism, and general discussions around science communication.
+ACS Publications is pleased to host the Northeast Publishing Workshop at Tezpur University in collaboration with Department of Science and Technology (DST) on January 8th.
+Speakers include Professor Sourav Pal, Director of IISER Kolkata, Professor Abhishek Dey, Associate Editor of ACS Catalysis, and Dr. Deeksha Gupta, Managing Editor of ACS Omega The one day program will feature sessions on publishing high quality research, the new ACS Reviewer Lab, ethics and plagiarism, and general discussions around science communication.
 The workshop is an excellent opportunity for professional development and networking with your peers.

 The workshop is appropriate for early career researchers.
 The event is free, however, registration is mandatory to attend.
 Lunch and high tea is included.